nyxxxie/dotfiles/README.md

 sure you clone this repo there.
 I'll probably add a script to automate symlinking everything in here later.

+Important note: CAPS_LOCK is rebound in this theme to super.
+If you are a frequent user of the cruise control for cool, I apologise.

 Programs these files use or require:

  program | purpose